unskript/Awesome-CloudOps-Automation/AWS/legos/aws_get_schedule_to_retire_instances/README.md

         region: Used to filter the volume for specific region.

 ## Lego Input
-This Lego takes take one inputs instance_ids and region.
+This Lego take two inputs instance_ids and region.

 ## See it in Action